The silver spot price is the live benchmark price at which you buy or sell an ounce of physical silver on a particular date and time.

-What is spot silver?
+What is the spot price?

 How are silver futures prices calculated?